katiektea/100-days-of-code/log.md

 I feel like I should be more specific with what I'm writing or logging down.
 More specific detail of what I was coding.
 E.g. the JS project, what concepts were involved etc

+### Day 43: Monday 13th July, 2020 ###
+Continued with my course focusing on databases today.
+Database = collection of information and an interface; some sort of language of tech/tools to interact with this data

+Concepts learned:
+*SQL and nonSQL.
+*relational database - tabular and ordered. relating data is done through multiple tables and using IDs

+*non-relational: no defined tables. more flexible structure.
+JS with key varlue pairs.
+Comments can be nested. in data
+*SQL or nonSQL have been around the longest.
+*focus is the difference between relational or non relational. broad difference.

+---
+learning how to install mongoDB on GOORM

+*start writing some MongoCode

+### Day 44: Tuesday 14th July, 2020 ###
+Continued with course.
+Working with UML modelling and prototyping an app today

+### Day 45: Wednesday 15th July, 2020 ###
+"Working with Mongo Shell Basics and mongo code to update and access data from a database.
+CRUD command (created, read, update and delete) insert, find, update and remove.

+*remove - by default wil remove anything that you provide it.
+If you only want to remove 1, then insert ""limit (1)"" *update - must use $set to not alter any information other than the one you are changing

+Played around with my Wix website and was able to code using Corvid!
+Time to animate and add new apps onto my website.

+### Day 46: Thursday 16th July, 2020 ###
+Using UML markup to code UML diagrams
+Continued working on my website.
+Experimented with Corvid code as I was curious haha

 ------------------------------------------------------------------